What Makes A Good Remake?

 Speaking of RE3 content removal, levels should be largely the same, unless it’s horrible or doesn’t make sense.
 One thing the RE2 remake could’ve done was reduce the crazy backtracking.
 That was my biggest gripe with that game.
 I get that its an RE motif but, it got tedious quick.
 There was also Conker Live and Reloaded, a heavily censored Bad Fur Day remake with multiplayer.

-Then there’s the tonal changes.
+Then there’s the tonal changes in modern remakes.
 The original may have been slow paced rpg while the new is streamlined action adventure.
-Character dialogue and motivations will be unnecessarily changed.
-Most cases this is a downgrade.
+Character dialogue and motivations will be unnecessarily changed and in most cases this is a downgrade.
 The Gears of War Ultimate Edition was not a remake but proves my point.
-The game from having this survival horror feel, to feeling like an action game.
+The game went from having this survival horror feel, to feeling like an action game.
 The Coalition had went as far as redoing the cutscenes.

 Devs have tried to inject their new political ideas into old games.
 The whole Dead Space bathroom gate was one of these.
 I understand stuff can get overblown, but this is a remake.
 If you’re bold enough to change something, fans should be bold enough to criticize it.